Samuel3Shin/react-web-for-tiny-ssp/README.md

 ## How to Run

 Before running the React application, ensure that the SSP server is running and accessible at `http://localhost:8080`.
-You can start the SSP server by running `docker-compose up` from the root directory of the Tiny-SSP-with-Open-RTB-spec project.
+You can start the SSP server by running `docker-compose up` from the root directory of the [Tiny-SSP-with-Open-RTB-spec project](https://github.com/Samuel3Shin/Tiny-SSP-with-Open-RTB-spec).

 Then, you can start the React application by running the following commands from the root directory of this project:
+Make sure you have installed Docker in your machine.

 ```bash
 docker-compose build --no-cache